ipfabric/docs/docs/releases/release_notes/previous_releases/nimpee_v1.md

 - Improved MOTD for NIMPEE troubleshooting user
 - HTTPS access.
-- HTTPS certificate wizard is now part of the initial configuration
+- HTTPS certificate configuration is now part of the First Boot Wizard
 - Image hardening
-- network configuration wizard automatically pre-fill current values (for example current hostname or domain name)
+- First Boot Wizard automatically pre-fills current values (for example, the current hostname or domain name)
 - Remote support SSL VPN

 ### System BugFixes

 - Simplified bandwidth management
-- Added ability to rerun initial boot wizard
+- Added ability to rerun the First Boot Wizard
 - User configured BW limit is still in place after the reboot
 - DNS is now properly configured in case of static IP address
 - NTP configuration was not properly applied